(Click the above 3 minute animation which summarizes my philosophy)

 I am looking for a soulmate.
 So why the heck should I give 100% and the female admittedly gives 0% when it comes to money?
 Again, I do NOT want kids (i.e. www.IdoNOTwantKids.com).
 Hence, they certainly aren't going to be home taking care of the kids.
 The fact is, even though my tactic may appear conceited, it certainly weeds-out the fakes and shows me who is really really serious about the relationship/compatible.
 Again, I have lost track of how many female friends confided in me that they have gone out on dinner dates primarily just for the dinner (i.e. “dinner slut” – which is their term, not mine).
 Via only doing coffee and/or taking turns paying, it eliminates the entire issue of why people are really meeting/dating.
 And honestly, how unfair am I being if I'm only asking the female to contribute equally to the relationship?
 And yes, men can still be romantic/chivalrous without paying for everything all the time.

-To me, dating is a preface to marriage.
-It is a partnership.
+To me, dating is a partnership.
 It is a team.
 Each person gives physically, emotionally, intellectually, and yes even (gasp), financially.
 To me, when a couple gets married, they are certainly going to share all aspects of their life, including their finances.
 So why do something entirely different while dating?
 I want to see what a person is ‘really’ like prior to marriage.
 Furthermore, I have lost track of how many women have said they will not go on vacation or out to dinner unless the guy paid each and every time.
 Truly, its not just a money thing.
 If somebody will ONLY be with me if I PAY them to be with me, well, then, um, perhaps they are with me for the wrong reasons.
 That sounds more like an employment contract, than romance, to me.
 (Note: I believe there is absolutely nothing wrong with a female wanting the guy to pay 100% of the time, or the guy sincerely wanting to pay 100% of the time.
 That is just not for me.)

 And yes ladies, I know.
 My philosophy totally flies in the face of dating etiquette and tradition and I’m sure most of you are probably disgusted with me.
 And before you even ask: If she or I couldn’t afford a certain vacation or a particular dinner, no problem.
 We will simply go someplace that we can both afford.
 Again, call me crazy, but to me it is the company that is important, not the venue.
 Perhaps I'm unorthodox and in the minority, nonetheless, I'm simply ascertaining how a person feels about this sensitive issue without wasting a lot of time unnecessarily.